Davide011/social_data_project/README.md

 | **Data Sources** | World Bank Open Data, Global Development Indicators |
 | **Soft Skills** | Analytical Thinking, Data Storytelling, Insight Communication |

----

-## 🎯 Why This Project Matters

-This project illustrates the **real-world application of data science for social and economic understanding**, transforming large-scale development data into actionable, visual insights.

-It reflects:
-- Analytical rigor and technical fluency in Python-based data analysis.
-- Strong storytelling and communication skills.
-- A structured approach to data-driven exploration and interpretation.

-These qualities are key for professionals in **Data Science**, **Analytics**, and **Product Management** roles at organizations such as **Google**, **OpenAI**, **Meta**, and **Microsoft**.

----

 ## 🚀 Live Demo